The laws surrounding emotional support animals (ESAs) and their owners are quite clear in the United States.

 3 Facts You Need to Know About Getting an ESA Letter Canada Edition

-Here are a few vital facts to know before about emotional support animal Canada laws:
+Here are a few vital facts to know about emotional support animal Canada laws:

-- Only a qualified mental health professional can issue your ESA letter.
+- Only a qualified mental health professional who can practice in your province can issue you an ESA letter.

 - Assistance animal laws vary from one Canadian province to the next.

-- Unlike service animals, ESAs do need legally require any specific training.
+- Unlike service animals, ESAs do not need any specific formal training.
 This means that any dog (or cat) can be an ESA.